 If you anticipate a long lay-up period (12 months or more) WESTERBEKE recommends removal of the glow plugs for access to the cylinders.
-Squirt some Marvel Mystery Oill into the cylinder walls.
+Squirt some Marvel Mystery Oil into each cylinder to help prevent the piston rings from adhering to the cylinder walls.
 Rotate the engine crankshaft by hand two revolutions and re-install the glow plugs.